“Starting the new year off on the right foot (legally)”

 Below are some items to review and some helpful tips as well:

-1. Make sure your will, living will, and Power of Attorney are up to date and accurate.
+- Ensure your will, living will, and power of attorney are up to date and accurate.

 In Pennsylvania, everything does not automatically pass to your spouse if you die without a will.
 Make sure you have made every effort to ensure that your property is divided up according to your exact wishes after your death.
 Even those with few assets should make out a will—you never know how much value something may have or how much family fighting can be avoided by simply planning ahead.

-Make sure your Power of Attorney and living will are up to date as well.
+Ensure your power of attorney and living will are up to date as well.
 Although we don’t like to think of it, there may come a time when you are unable to make your own decisions and it may become necessary to have someone make those decisions in your place.
-Ensure that you have drafted a living will and then give a copy of it to the person who you appoint as your Power of Attorney.
+Ensure that you have drafted a living will and then give a copy of it to the person who you appoint as your power of attorney.
 Again, a little planning goes a long way.

-As always, for any questions or to speak with an attorney practicing in the field you need, contact the Allegheny County Bar Association Lawyer Referral Service at 412-261-5555.
+If you need a referral for an attorney, contact the Allegheny County Bar Association Lawyer Referral Service at 412-261-5555.